Senup/fast_api_use_case/README.md

 **wibnudixon** — [github.com/wibnudixon](https://github.com/wibnudixon)

 If you are also learning FastAPI, feel free to explore the repository, follow along with the milestones, or open an issue to share ideas.
-Everyone starts somewhere—welcome.